-Expert Chimney Relining & Replacement
+Turn to Mason’s Chimney Service for Expert Chimney Relining & Replacement Services

-Inside of the brick or stone structure of your chimney, you should see a flue liner — most often, these were built with clay/terracotta tiles, but liners can be made with a variety of other materials, including stainless steel and aluminum.
+Inside the brick or stone structure of your chimney, you should see a flue liner – most often, these were built with clay/terracotta tiles, but liners can be made with a variety of other materials, including stainless steel and aluminum.

 The liner is performing an important function in your chimney system: It works as a gas-tight and heat-resistant insulator, keeping toxic gases from seeping into your living space and protecting the flammable structure behind the chimney from the effects of high heat.
-Cracks, gaps or other damage in your flue liner prevents it from doing that important job properly, which is highly inefficient, and highly dangerous — it leaves your home at risk of fire and deadly carbon monoxide leaks.
+Cracks, gaps, or other damage in your flue liner prevents it from doing that important job properly, which is highly inefficient, and highly dangerous – it leaves your home at risk of fire and deadly carbon monoxide leaks.

 If your flue lining is damaged, certified Mason’s Chimney Service technicians can install one of a variety of new liners, returning your chimney to its full safety and efficiency.